 * BrickJoke / FunnyBackgroundEvent: Homer's scene with the dynamite ends in the next scene with Bart and the social worker.

 * ContinuityNod: [[Recap/TheSimpsonsS4E6ItchyAndScratchyTheMovie This isn't the first time Bart replaced a woman's birth control pills with Tic-Tacs]] (only they're called "Tac-Tics" here).

 ** Also [[Recap/TheSimpsonsS4E9MrPlow Barney Gumbel still has his job as The Plow King]].

 * DramaticIrony: Bart's illegal brother Charlie ends up suffering a ''much'' worse fate as the brother to his eventual adopted ''six'' sisters with NoSenseOfPersonalSpace, after Bart previously feared having a third sister.

 * ImagineSpot: Bart has one about how his future will be if his parents have a third daughter.

-* OutnumberedSibling[=/=]RealityEnsues[=/=]SiblingsWanted: Bart starts feeling the first trope in this episode, but when he tries convincing his parents to have another kid and explains to Marge ''why'' he wants a brother so badly, his mom, although she feels sorry for Bart, explains that she and Homer are fine with just three kids.
-She also points out that even if they ever do end up having another baby, said baby might end up being another girl instead of a boy, resulting in Bart having ''three'' sisters.
-This is what ultimately leads to the third trope, for when Bart tries adopting an orphan boy as his brother.
+* OutnumberedSibling[=/=]RealityEnsues[=/=]SiblingsWanted: Bart starts feeling the first trope in this episode, but when he tries convincing his parents to have another kid and explains to Marge ''why'' he wants a brother so badly, his mom (though she can understand why Bart feels that way) explains that she and Homer are fine with just three kids.
+Marge also points out that even if she and Homer do ever end up having another baby, it might not be a boy--in fact, a potential fourth child very well could end up being another girl, resulting in Bart having ''three'' sisters (this is what ultimately leads to the third trope, for when Bart tries adopting an orphan boy as his brother).